 Acceptable Use Policies

 Every year the acceptable use policy is reviewed by all pupils as part of the Safety Internet assemblies.
-The acceptable use policy statements for staff, volunteers, parents and pupils can be found in the Trust E-safety policy.
+The acceptable use policy statements for staff, volunteers, parents and pupils can be found on the policies page.

 Support for parents